edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 > file with that name can not be found.
 {: .callout}

-Let's take a look at a few example `environment.yml` files  to give you an idea of how to write your own environment files.
+Let's take a look at an example `environment.yml` file  to give you an idea of how to write your own environment files.

 ~~~
 name: rnaseq-env
 channels:
+  - conda-forge
   - bioconda
+  - defaults
 dependencies:
   - salmon
-  - samtools
   - fastqc
-  - nextflow
-  - snakemake
+  - multiqc
 ~~~
 {: .language-yaml}

-This `environment.yml` file would create an environment called `rnaseq-env` with the most current and mutually compatible versions of the listed packages (including all required dependencies) download from the bioconda channel.
-The newly created environment would be installed inside the `~/miniconda3/envs/` directory, unless we specified a different path using `conda create` command line option `--prefix` or `-p`.
+Unless we specify a name, this `environment.yml` file would create an environment with the name `rnaseq-env`.
+We learned in the previous episode, that some packages may need to be installed from channels other than the defaults so we can specify these channels in the file.
+Finally the dependencies lists the most current and mutually compatible versions of the listed packages (including all required dependencies) to download.

+The newly created environment would be installed inside the conda environment directory e.g. `~/miniconda3/envs/` directory, unless we specified a different path using `conda create` command line option `--prefix` or `-p`.

 Since explicit versions numbers for all packages should be preferred a better environment file would be the following.

 ~~~
 name: rnaseq-env
 channels:
   - bioconda
+  - conda-forge
 dependencies:
-  - salmon=
-  - samtools=
-  - fastqc=
+  - salmon=1.5
-  - nextflow=
+  - fastqc=0.11
-  - snakemake=
+  - multiqc=1.10
 ~~~
 {: .language-yaml}

 Note that we are only specifying the major and minor version numbers and not the patch or build numbers.
 Defining the version number by fixing only the major and minor version numbers while allowing the patch version number to vary allows us to use our environment file to update our environment to get any bug fixes whilst still maintaining significant consistency of our Conda environment across updates.

-> ## Specifying channels in the environment.yml
->
-> We learned in the previous episode, that some packages may need to be installed from other than the
-> defaults channel.
-We can also specify the channels, that conda should look for the packages within the
-> environment.yml file:
->
-> ~~~
-> name: pytorch-env
->
-> channels:
->   - pytorch
->   - defaults
->
-> dependencies:
->   - pytorch=1.1
-> ~~~
-> {: .language-yaml}
->
-> When the above file is used to create an environment, conda would first look in the `pytorch` channel for
-> all packages mentioned under `dependencies`.
-If they exist in the `pytorch` channel, conda would install
-> them from there, and not look for them in `defaults` at all.
-{: .callout}

 > ## *Always* version control your `environment.yml` files!
 >